 If you don’t live in Alaska, Florida, Nevada, New Hampshire, South Dakota, Tennessee, Texas, Washington, or Wyoming, you may have to complete a separate W-4 for the state in which you reside.
 This form serves the same purpose as the federal W-4, but to withhold state income.
 Visit your state’s department of revenue website for information on completing a state W-4.

-How often should I check/adjust my W-4?
+How often should I check or adjust my W-4?

 As a rule of thumb, you should reevaluate your withholdings when you get a new job, start a side hustle, or you’re in the midst of a big life change, like having a baby or getting married.
 When you want to adjust your withholdings, contact your employer.